cdeck3r/cdeck3r.github.io/_posts/2018-07-05-SCM-IoTHackathon.md

 ---

 Students of the IT Masters program [Services Computing (SCM)](http://www.hhz.de/master/services-computing/) learn how the Internet of Things (IoT) will enable new digital services at home, for recreation, while shopping and for many more activities.
-Hackathons provide a great instrument to apply learnt scientific know-how and experience individually and directly how newly created digital environments will behave.
+Hackathons provide a great instrument to apply learnt scientific know-how.
+As a result, students experience individually and directly how newly created digital environments will behave.

-The following video shows one projects how IoT technology could retrofit the home devices and will enable new digital services.
+The following video shows a hackathon project where IoT technology retrofits home devices and will enable new digital services.

 <div id="yt_embed_1" width="560" height="315"><img id="1" src="/img/blog/SCM_IoT_SS18_Hackathon_yt_preview.jpg" alt="Fridge Retrofitting, SCM Hackathon project @HHZ" width="560" height="315" /></div><script type="text/javascript">document.getElementById('yt_embed_1').onclick=function(){if(confirm("If you accept this message box by clicking OK, the Youtube video will load.
 Youtube will record your personal access related data and set a cookie in your browser. ")){var c = document.getElementById('1'); c.parentNode.removeChild(c); document.getElementById('yt_embed_1').innerHTML += '<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/Y-nbPS77fcs?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>';}else{alert("You find the video on //youtu.be/Y-nbPS77fcs");}}</script>

 ## Hackathon Projects

-*Hackathon's objective:* Students shall systematically research how IoT technology will support mundane daily activities in the upcoming Smart Home and Smart Shop environments.
+> **Hackathon's objective:** Students shall systematically research how IoT technology will support mundane daily activities in the upcoming Smart Home and Smart Shop environments.

 During the 2-day hackathon the SCM students work on various projects.
 The following list provides a short overview.
 All projects have a comprehensive documentation on Github.